a42b/SelfAssessment/Skills/Programming.md

   - dead code: 🎓 known
   - unreachable code: 🎓 known
   - duplicate code: 🎓 known
-  - exception: 🎓 known
+  - exception: 🖐️ used
   - return early: 🖐️ used
-  - unittest:👂 heard
+  - unittest: 🖐️ used
   - git: 🖐️ used
   - github: 🖐️ used